JPeters775/osticket-prereqs/README.md

 <h3>Continue Setting up osTicket</h3>

 <p>
 Go back to the web browser and finish completing the Basic Installation information.
 Create a username, password and email address for osTicket.
 Make sure you remember this for later use.
-Enter osTicket as the SQL database we just created and the username and password for the database (root/password1).
+Enter osTicket as the SQL database you just created and the username and password for the database (root/password1).
 You can now click "Install Now".
 You should now see a congratulations screen if it installed successfully with no errors.
 </p>
 <br />